 Block out time to drive the Grande Tour Route, a scenic 80-mile loop from La Grande to the little towns of Cove, Union, Medical Springs and back.
-It passes the iconic Hot Lake Springs, 8 miles southeast of downtown La Grande, where you can take a mineral soak, tour the bronze casting facility, learn about the native culture dating back to the 1800s and even stay at the Hot Lake Springs Bed & Breakfast, with access to special soaking tubs.
-Afterwards consider a detour to the Cove-Union Farm Loop for fresh produce and behind-the-scenes tours (call ahead).
+It passes the iconic Hot Lake Springs, 8 miles southeast of downtown La Grande, where you can take a mineral soak, tour the bronze casting facility, learn about the native culture dating back to the 1800s and even stay at the The Lodge at Hot Lake Springs, with access to special soaking tubs.
+Afterwards consider a detour to the Grande Ronde Farm Trail for fresh produce and behind-the-scenes tours (call ahead).

 Pack a picnic for a journey to the Oregon Trail Interpretive Park at Blue Mountain Crossing, just outside of downtown La Grande, where you can walk through Ponderosa pines on miles of paved trails next to wagon ruts that are some of the most well-preserved remnants of the Oregon Trail.